equinor/fmu-config/docs/usage.rst

 * horizons
 * zones

 Both these may have horizons list, that will usually (always?) never contain uncertainties; they are just lists to facilitate looping with RMS Python or IPL.

-The rest of ``rms`` will be on socalled freeform format, where one need to
+The rest of ``rms`` will be on so-called *freeform* format, where one need to

 * Have a identifier or variable name in **UPPERCASE**.
 * Then spesify (one indent level more) the

   - ``dtype`` (what kind of datatype; int, float, date, datepair, etc.)
-  - ``value`` or ``values``: The single form ``value`` for single numbers, and the ``values`` form for lists.
+  - ``value`` or ``values``: The single form ``value`` for single numbers, and the plural ``values`` form for lists.

-Example of a freeform type:
+Example of a freeform type with uncertainty alternative:

 .. code-block:: yaml